bb-cli/bb-cli.github.io/index.md

 ## Development

-This tool developed with help of [Github Copilot](https://copilot.github.com) :octocat:
+This tool developed with help of [Github Copilot](https://copilot.github.com)

 ## License